Overview

 The exact cause of IBS isn't known.
 Factors that appear to play a role include:

 • Nervous system.
-Issues with the nerves in your digestive system may cause discomfort when your abdomen stretches from gas or stool.
-Poorly coordinated signals between the brain and the intestines can cause your body to overreact to changes that typically occur in the digestive process.
+Issues with the nerves in the digestive system may cause discomfort when the belly area, called the abdomen, stretches from gas or stool.
+Poorly coordinated signals between the brain and the intestines can cause the body to overreact to changes that typically occur in the digestive process.
 This can result in pain, diarrhea or constipation.

 • Severe infection.
 IBS can develop after a severe bout of diarrhea caused by bacteria or a virus.
 This is called gastroenteritis.
-IBS might also be associated with a surplus of bacteria in the intestines (bacterial overgrowth).
+IBS also might be associated with a surplus of bacteria in the intestines, known as bacterial overgrowth.

 Triggers